 You would choose Class 2 if you were registering any of these types of goods:

-You would NOT use Class 2 if you were registering:
+You would not use Class 2 if you were registering:

 If you are not sure whether you should register in Class 2, you might also consider the following “coordinated” classes: Class 17 - Rubber Products, Class 19 - Building Materials, Class 35 - Advertising and Business Services, Class 37 - Construction and Repair Services, Class 40 - Material Treatment Services, and Class 42 - Science and Technology Services.

 Your registrations are restricted to those classes that encompass the goods or services you are already offering (as shown by the specimens you submit) or that you plan to offer (if you are registering on an intent-to-use basis).
-You may also need information about the class number in order to narrow a search of the USPTO’s trademark database.
+You may also need information about the class number in order to narrow a search of the PTO's trademark database.

 If the mark is used in commerce, you must furnish a specimen of the mark as consumers see it.
 The specimen must show the mark as used on or in connection with the goods in commerce.
 A trademark specimen should be a label, tag, or container for the goods, or a display associated with the goods.
 A photocopy or other reproduction of a specimen of the mark as actually used on or in connection with the goods is acceptable.